Cloudneeti/docs_cloudneeti/deployment-guide.md

 9. On the Settings blade, review the preconfigured values for each field, and click OK.
 Most fields have additional settings that are not displayed on the Settings  To see all settings, expand each field. after validation, review the Summary information, and then click OK.
 10. On the Purchase blade, review the offer details, Terms of use, privacy policy, and Azure Marketplace Terms and then click Purchase.
 The deployment is submitted
 11. Depending on the disk types and VM instance type, It might take approximately 8-20 minutes before your new virtual machine is running
-12. Update Network Security Group rules you must create rules that allow inbound for communication for the CloudNeeti application refer [Opening ports to a VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal)
+12. Update Network Security Group rules you must create rules that allow inbound for communication for the Cloudneeti application refer [Opening ports to a VM](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/nsg-quickstart-portal)
 13. When installation is complete, we need to configure certain parameters to open the application, follow below mentioned steps
     * Go to left pane of [Microsoft Azure portal](https://portal.azure.com/) click on Resource Group and find for resource group which is created above under your subscription
     * Then select the resource name against the the resource type "Public IP address" and go to the configuration settings of Public IP address resource type.
 Update the  DNS name label in the configuration blade.
 Note the DNS Name you specified it would be \*&lt;DNSname&gt;.&lt;region&gt;.cloudapp.azure.com.
      \*it will be the Azure region / location which you have selected for creating VM
-    * In order to get an access to the CloudNeeti application you must set up an Azure Active Directory (AD) application and assign the required permissions to it Refer [Azure Active Directory application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
+    * In order to get an access to the Cloudneeti application you must set up an Azure Active Directory (AD) application and assign the required permissions to it Refer [Azure Active Directory application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 ### Configuring Authentication and Authorization using  Active Directory Application

-CloudNeeti uses AD Application for requesting consent accessing your Azure Subscription resources.
+Cloudneeti uses AD Application for requesting consent accessing your Azure Subscription resources.
 To create an Active Directory Application.
 Refer to documentation [Integrating applications with Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications)

 #### Create an Active Directory Application